Thursday, July 7, 2016

 Evils of religion part 5: Catholicism's worst atrocities

-Pope Francis has admitted that 1 of every 50 priests is a pedophile.
+Pope Francis admitted that 1 of every 50 priests is a pedophile.
 Let that sink in for a minute...
 Likely, the true number is far higher.

 Of course, the truly hideous thing is not simply the existence of pedophiles in an organization that claims to be God’s guiding light to humanity; nor the hypocrisy of the supposedly holy men engaging is such disgusting practices.